Agricultural lime: Quality

 The quality of agricultural limestone is determined by the chemical makeup of the limestone and how finely the stone is ground.
 To aid the farmer in determining the relative value of competing agricultural liming materials, the agricultural extension services of several universities use two rating systems.
 Calcium Carbonate Equivalent (CCE) and the Effective Calcium Carbonate Equivalent (ECCE) give a numeric value to the effectiveness of different liming materials.

 The CCE compares the chemistry of a particular quarry's stone with the neutralizing power of pure calcium carbonate.
 Because each molecule of magnesium carbonate is lighter than calcium carbonate, limestones containing magnesium carbonate (dolomite) can have a CCE greater than 100 percent.

 Because the acids in soil are relatively weak, agricultural limestones must be ground to a small particle size to be effective.
 The extension service of different states rate the effectiveness of stone size particles slightly differently.
 They all agree, however, that the smaller the particle size the more effective the stone is at reacting in the soil.
 Measuring the size of particles is based on the size of a mesh that the limestone would pass through.
 The mesh size is the number of wires per inch.
 Stone retained on an 8 mesh will be about the size of BB pellets.
 Material passing a 60 mesh screen will have the appearance of face powder.
-Particles larger than 8 mesh are of little or no value, particles between 8 mesh and 60 mesh are somewhat effective and particles smaller than 60 mesh are 100 percent effective.
+Particles larger than 8 mesh are of little or no value, particles between 8 mesh and 60 mesh are somewhat effective, and particles smaller than 60 mesh are 100 percent effective.

-By combining the chemistry of a particular product (CCE) and its particle size the Effective Calcium Carbonate Equivalent (ECCE) is determined.
+By combining the CCE and its particle size, the Effective Calcium Carbonate Equivalent (ECCE) is determined.
 The ECCE is percentage comparison of a particular agricultural limestone with pure calcium carbonate with all particles smaller than 60 mesh.
 Typically the aglime materials in commercial use will have ECCE ranging from 45 percent to 110 percent.